How to extract text from images: a comparison of 10 free OCR tools

 Online services will require that you upload your files on the internet to their servers, so there may be privacy concerns as well as time/bandwidth concerns if your document is big.
 Most have limits to file size and count of pages to process daily/weekly that they will process for free; for bigger jobs they require to buy extra processing power.
 On the flip side, many of these services are really good at the OCR itself.

-A note on comparing OCR software: OCR programs are not mainstream applications so there is only limited number of freeware titles available, unlike for example media players or file managers.
+A note on comparing OCR software: OCR programs are not mainstream applications so there is only a limited number of freeware titles available, unlike for example hundreds of media players or file managers.
 In this article we aimed to provide the complete list of items found and evaluated at the present moment.
 This is because OCR results tend to vary; the accuracy of different OCR solutions depends on the quality, file format and fonts used in the source documents.
 For instance some programs provide better quality with typewriter fonts and worse results with screen fonts whereas other program perform exactly the opposite.

 We therefore shied away from a head-to-head comparison of OCR accuracy in this article as the rating can be unjust for the specific files you might need to process.
 There is some general information about getting good OCR result at the end of the article.

-Online OCR services Desktop software
+Part 1: Online OCR software

 1. Google Docs

+If you use Gmail or other Google online services you might try Google Docs/Google Drive first.
+Google Docs is not a dedicated OCR tool but it provides the OCR power Google uses to digitize books and process PDFs for their search engine.
 To get text from image or PDF files you need to first upload and convert the files to Google Docs.
 Then you can do the further editing online or/and download it back as PDF, DOC, TXT etc.

-In Google Docs to upload the files first you need to click Upload button, select Settings from the menu and check ‘Convert uploaded files to Google docs format’ and ‘Convert text from uploaded PDF and images files’ and then click Upload/Files.Another way is to check ‘Confirm settings before each upload’ after clicking Upload/Settings so that every time you upload a file it is asked whether you want to convert the file or leave it intact.
+Click the Upload button first thing to upload your files, then select Settings from the menu and check ‘Convert uploaded files to Google docs format’ and ‘Convert text from uploaded PDF and images files’, then click Upload/Files.
+Another way is to check ‘Confirm settings before each upload’ after clicking Upload/Settings so that every time you upload a file you are asked whether you want to convert the file or leave it intact.
 This gives also an option to select which language dictionary will be used in the text recognition process.
-The file is therefore converted to Google Docs document having both original image(s) and converted text in it.
+The file is therefore converted to Google Docs document having both the original image(s) and the converted text within it.
 You can review the text and delete the original images afterwards.
 Google Docs conversion works pretty good, especially with English texts.

-Over 30 different languages can be selected but if your language is not included in the list, the conversion may give an error and the file will not be processed.
+Over 30 different languages can be selected but if your language is not included in the list, the conversion may give an error and the file will not be processed at all.
 Of course – if you don’t have a Google account you can create one any time.
+However, there are some limitations – the maximum size for images (.jpg, .gif, .png) and PDF files (.pdf) is 2 MB.
+For PDF files, they only look at the first 10 pages when searching for text to extract.

 • Input image file types: most bitmap formats